U.S. Route 121: West Virginia

-Construction started in 1999 with grading near Welch in western West Virginia.
+Construction started in 1999 with grading near Welch in southern West Virginia.
 Work was completed in 2003.

 Further eastward, work is continuing on a segment of the Expressway in the vicinity of Sophia and Crab Orchard near Beckley totaling 3.5 mi.
 Grading and preliminary paving operations have been completed, as well as the gradings and bridge construction for a diamond interchange for West Virginia Route 54 and a bridge over West Virginia Route 16.
 In November 2004, a contract was awarded for paving operations at a cost of $11.5 million from Surveyor Creek Road to the West Virginia Route 16 interchange.
 With this segment of the Expressway completed, a new tie-in will be complete from Surveyor Creek Road to five-lane West Virginia Route 16, as well as an interchange with West Virginia Route 54.

 Two contracts totaling $22.2 million are currently under construction.
 One project involves grading and drainage operations on 2.57 mi of US 121 from Big Ridge to Surveyor Creek Road that involves nearly 5000000 cuyd of excavation.

 In the fall of 2013, two contracts were awarded to grade and drain an additional 2 mi of US 121 near Helen.
 It is one of four projects planned to complete the road to Mullens.

 Following the election of Governor Jim Justice in 2016, the newly elected Governor began aggressively pushing for the highway's completion.
 Governor Justice requested $54.4 million for grading in Wyoming County.
 The construction would be financed through raising taxes.
 In an upcoming ballot issue to approve of road bonds, Governor Justice allocated $55 million to extend the road from Slab Fork to Mullens and eventually to Welch.
 The ballot issue passed.
 On October 1, 2020, the extension to Mullens opened at a ceremony attended by Governor Justice.